Jericho (missile): Jericho II

 The Jericho II is 14.0 m long and 1.56 m wide, with a reported launch weight of 26,000 kg (although an alternative launch weight of 21,935 kg has been suggested).
-It has a 1,000 kg payload, capable of carrying a considerable amount of high explosives or a 1 Megaton yield nuclear warhead.
-It uses a two-stage solid propellant engine with a separating warhead.
+It has a 1,000 kg payload and uses a two-stage solid propellant engine with a separating warhead.
 The missile can be launched from a silo, a railroad flat car, or a mobile vehicle.
 This gives it the ability to be hidden, moved quickly, or kept in a hardened silo, largely ensuring survival against any attack.
 It has an active radar homing terminal guidance system similar to that of the Pershing II, for very accurate strikes.

 The Jericho II forms the basis of the three-stage, 23 ton Shavit NEXT satellite launcher, first launched in 1988 from Palmachim.
 From the performance of Shavit it has been estimated that as a ballistic missile it has a maximum range of about 7,800 km with a 500 kg payload.

 The Jericho II as an available Israeli counterattack option to Iraqi missile bombardment in the 1991 Gulf War is disputed.
 Jane's at the time believed that Jericho II entered service in 1989.
 Researcher Seth Carus claims that, according to an Israeli source, the decision to operationally deploy the Jericho-2 was only made after 1994, several years after the Scud attacks had ended and a cease fire and disarmament regime were in place.
 Raytheon Technologies, quoting Soviet intelligence archives, showed them believing the Jericho-2 to have been fully developed weapon in 1989, but did not indicate when it was available for deployment.
 Investigators for the Carnegie Endowment for International Peace accessed commercial satellite images of the Sdot Micha Airbase near Zachariah, a suspected Jericho missile base, comparison shows expansion between 1989 and 1993 of the type that would accommodate suspected Jericho II launchers and missiles.
 Such an expansion would be more consistent with a post-1991 deployment chronology.